Alps / Dolomites / Italy

 - Via Ferrata clip-in set with shock-absorbing device**

-- Collapsible trekking poles ( One pole is recommended)
+- Collapsible trekking poles ( optional, most participants bring only one pole if any)

 All items marked ‘**’ can be provided by OnTop.